RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 Since we are going for an unsupervised approach we don't really have a true over/underfitting situation so we attempted to compare the clusters to the original dataset.
 We mapped out our clustered images to the emotions from the original dataset.
 This was done by plotting a random set of images from each cluster and then mapping out each emotion visually to their respective original emotion.
 This process was challenging because the clustering wasn't great so we mapped to the emotion that was most dominant.
 We got an accuracy of about 14% meaning that there was little correlation to the original emotions.
 Our next steps are to improve the model to increase our silhouette score, which in turn might increase the classification accuracy of the model.

 ## Conclusion
-#### WRAP UP, MIND DUMP, OPINIONS FUTURE PLANS, WHAT WOULD WE DO DIFFERENT.

 The result that we got wasn't quite what we would have liked to see.
 For example, our accuracy was low and after some messing around, we were only able to increase the accuracy by a little.
 We realized that 547 samples from each class is pretty small and as a result, we have cut down the size of our dataset by a significant amount.
 However, allowing more samples did not make a huge impact on our accuracy, refer to model 2.
 Thus, it seems that we may have to look at other models such as HOG and LBP.
 Given the fact that summer session is short, we will not have time to try these models.
 However, we may work on this project even after summer is over.

 ## Collaboration
-#### EVERYONE WILL FILL THIS PART OUT FOLLOW EXAMPLE...
-### Start with Name: Title: Contribution.
-If the person contributed nothing then just put in writing: Did not participate in the project.
 ### Nivedita Amanjee: Worked on data preprocessing such as feature scaling, assisted with unsupervised model organization, and contributed to image plotting code.
 ### Dillon Jackson: Wroked on the readme, accuracy testing, and project/meeting facilitation
 ### Billy Ouattara: Wrote the script for balancing the different type of images, and built the initial unsupervised model.